CarBikeBhp

 Global Auto Industry in 2025

 The automobile industry is one of the most rapidly evolving sectors globally—and government policies are at the steering wheel.
-In 2025, both Indian and global automotive landscapes are experiencing a seismic shift due to policy changes, green mandates, safety norms, and EV push.
+In 2025, both Indian and global automotive landscapes are experiencing a seismic shift due to policy changes, green mandates, safety norms, and the EV push.

 If you’re an auto enthusiast, car buyer, or industry professional, understanding these policies is key to staying ahead.
 So, let’s explore the most impactful government policies influencing the Indian and global auto sector in 2025.